ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 This workflow assumes that your sequencing data meets certain criteria:

 -   Samples have been demultiplexed, i.e. split into individual per-sample fastq files.
 -   Non-biological nucleotides have been removed, e.g. primers, adapters, linkers, etc.
 -   If paired-end sequencing data, the forward and reverse fastq files contain reads in matched order.

-If these criteria are not true for your data (**are you sure there aren't any primers hanging around?**) you need to remedy those issues before beginning this workflow.
-See [the FAQ](faq.html) for some recommendations for common issues.
+If these criteria are not true for your data (**are you sure there aren’t any primers hanging around?**) you need to remedy those issues before beginning this workflow.
+See DADA2 FAQ for some recommendations for common issues.

 Getting ready
 =============